Detectify's MCP server — secure, integrated AI for your workflows.

 Many external attack surface management tools stop at the "Discovery" phase of assets.
 Tools like Detectify go further by combining monitoring of assets with vulnerability scanning to help organizations with the next steps in protecting their attack surfaces.
 We give you the most accurate information about your attack surface as things change and help you and your organization decipher the most critical and crucial vulnerabilities to prioritize.

-The only way to secure your attack surface is to hack it, and that's why Detectify is the only EASM solution using the ethical hacker community to collaborate on research and methodology.
+The only way to secure your attack surface is to hack it, and that's why Detectify uses the ethical hacker community to collaborate on research and methodology.

 Start vulnerability testing to find exploitable anomalies across your attack surface with Surface Monitoring and Application Scanning.